 - It’s best if they get used to other pets early.
 However, the Bracco Italiano prefers the company of their human families instead of with other smaller pets.

 The Bracco Italiano is a large dog breed originating from Italy and is considered the oldest European Pointer.
-This beautiful dog can be found in paintings as early as the 4th and 5th centuries BC, and frescoes of dogs resembling the modern Bracco Italiano date to 14th century Renaissance Italy.
+Paintings that depict dogs resembling today's Bracco Italiano date all the way back to the 4th and 5th centuries BC, and frescoes of dogs that look like this breed appear from Italy during the Renaissance in the 14th century.
 Some historians believe the Bracco Italiano was originally a cross between a Segugio Italiano and the Asiastic Mastiff.

 These hunting dogs were popular among the Italian noble families, as they were bred by the Medici and Gonzaga families.
 Their original job was to drive game into nets or flush birds and other prey from falconers.
 Later, when firearms were used by hunters, the Bracco was used to retrieve game.